cotw-fabier/directory_bookmarks/README.md

 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
 ```

+#### Linux (Supported)

+No special setup required for standard desktop applications.
+The plugin uses the XDG config directory (`~/.config/directory_bookmarks/`) for persistent bookmark storage and standard filesystem operations.

+**Features:**
+- Direct filesystem access for regular desktop apps
+- Bookmark persistence in XDG-compliant config directory
+- Standard POSIX permission checking
+- Automatic directory creation for config files

+**Future Enhancement:**
+For Flatpak/Snap apps (sandboxed environments), XDG Desktop Portal integration is planned for a future release to enable persistent directory access in sandboxed environments.

 #### Other Platforms (Planned)

-Support for iOS, Windows, and Linux is planned for future releases.
+Support for iOS and Windows is planned for future releases.
 Using this package on these platforms will currently result in an UnsupportedError.

 ## API Reference